citp/privacy-policy-historical/k/kc/kcl/kcls.org.md

 In order to improve the usefulness of the KCLS Web site for visitors, **anonymous** statistical information is automatically collected from usage reports that concern network traffic flow and volume.

 The information collected consists of:

-1\.
-Domain name and IP address of the visitor--enabling KCLS to
-   troubleshoot issues with the server.
+  * Domain name and IP address of the visitor--enabling KCLS to troubleshoot issues with the server.

-2\.
-Browser being used--enabling us to better understand local
-   market penetration so we may better design the KCLS page
-   to take full advantage of browser capabilities.
+  * Browser being used--enabling us to better understand local  market penetration so we may better design the KCLS page to take full advantage of browser capabilities.

-3\.
-Default language set on browsers.
+  * Default language set on browsers.

-4\.
-Usage patterns--allowing us to see what options need to
-   move closer to the top to enable users to get information as
+  * Usage patterns--allowing us to see what options need to  move closer to the top to enable users to get information as quickly as possible.
-  quickly as possible.
-(The tool used to collect this data is HBX from Websidestory.)

 To use KCLS databases **remotely** (from outside the Library), users must type in their KCLS library card number, ensuring that King County taxpayers are the only ones benefiting from this information and service.
 Database vendors do not have access to any user records or information.